1. Choosing Labs and Sessions

 - To make a change to your record, or to view your record at any time: Simply click on the link that was sent to you with your registration confirmation.
-When prompted, provide the e-mail address, password and other security information that you set up when you registered.
+When prompted, provide the e-mail address and reference number provided in the email.

 - Alternatively, go to www.clickerexpo.com and click on "Registration."
-On the registration page, click the button that says "Existing Registration" and enter your password and other security information there.
+On the registration page, click the button that says "Existing Registration" and enter your password and reference number there.

 I made a change to my record.
 How do I know the change went through?

 - If you make a change to your registration record (such as adding a meal), you will receive an e-mail confirmation.

 - If you don't get a confirmation e-mail, it may mean the change did not go through.
 You will need to check your record and, possibly, make the change again.

 - Please be sure to confirm the change at the bottom of the page every time a change is made.